anacidre/angularWorkshopGuide/step2.md

 }
 ```

-At the menu page will be showing images representing the different coffee types, so let's create the folder where those images will be held:
+The menu page will have images which will represent the different types of coffee, so let's create the folder where we will put those images:

 ```
-cd coffee-order-app/src/
-mkdir assets
-cd assets
+cd coffee-order-app/src/assets
 mkdir images
 ```